 All the Bookish News We Covered This Week

-All Access members, read on for interesting links from around the bookish internet.
+All Access members, read on for a big ol’ list of interesting links from around the bookternet.

-What’s the most interesting bookish news you read this week?
-Let us know in the comments!

 The comments section is moderated according to our community guidelines.
 Please check them out so we can maintain a safe and supportive community of readers!